 Fiber internet is often associated with gig speeds and vice versa since most fiber internet plans achieve speeds up to one gig or 1,000 Mbps.
 However, you don’t need a fiber provider and a 100% fiber connection to achieve these sought-after speeds.

-Many major providers are delivering gigabit speeds using a hybrid cable connection that makes up most of the length from the provider to the subscriber’s neighborhood.
-The remainder, or the distance from the start of the neighborhood to the subscriber’s home, utilizes a fiber connection.
+Many major cable providers are delivering gigabit speeds using a hybrid fiber connection that makes up most of the length from the provider to the subscriber’s neighborhood.
+The remainder, or the distance from the start of the neighborhood to the subscriber’s home, utilizes a cable connection.
 This method is cheaper for the provider than the investment in a 100% fiber network — yet still delivers top-tier speeds.

 Looking for all the cities that made our list?
 Check out the chart for all 30 U.S. cities.

 Taylor is a veteran member of the Allconnect content team and has spearheaded a number of projects, including a data piece on the top fiber cities in the U.S. and a troubleshooting guide on how to connect your p… Read more

 Edited by:Shannon Ullman